jgfam69qy2/blog/_pages/about.md

 ---
-layout = default
+layout: default
-title = About Page
+title: About Page
 permalink: /about/
 ---